Nelson Mandela: Arriving in Johannesburg: 1941–1943

-Revolutionary activity
+Early revolutionary activity

 Law studies and the ANC Youth League: 1943–1949

 Mandela began studying law at the University of the Witwatersrand, where he was the only black African student and faced racism.
 There, he befriended liberal and communist European, Jewish and Indian students, among them Joe Slovo and Ruth First.
 Becoming increasingly politicised, Mandela marched in August 1943 in support of a successful bus boycott to reverse fare rises.
 Joining the ANC, he was increasingly influenced by Sisulu, spending time with other activists at Sisulu's Orlando house, including his old friend Oliver Tambo.
 In 1943, Mandela met Anton Lembede, an ANC member affiliated with the "Africanist" branch of African nationalism, which was virulently opposed to a racially united front against colonialism and imperialism or to an alliance with the communists.
 Despite his friendships with non-blacks and communists, Mandela embraced Lembede's views, believing that black Africans should be entirely independent in their struggle for political self-determination.
 Deciding on the need for a youth wing to mass-mobilise Africans in opposition to their subjugation, Mandela was among a delegation that approached ANC president Alfred Bitini Xuma on the subject at his home in Sophiatown; the African National Congress Youth League (ANCYL) was founded on Easter Sunday 1944 in the Bantu Men's Social Centre, with Lembede as president and Mandela as a member of its executive committee.

 At Sisulu's house, Mandela met Evelyn Mase, a trainee nurse and ANC activist from Engcobo, Transkei.
 Entering a relationship and marrying in October 1944, they initially lived with her relatives until moving into a rented house in the township of Orlando in early 1946.
 Their first child, Madiba "Thembi" Thembekile, was born in February 1945; a daughter, Makaziwe, was born in 1947 but died of meningitis nine months later.
 Mandela enjoyed home life, welcoming his mother and his sister, Leabie, to stay with him.
 In early 1947, his three years of articles ended at Witkin, Sidelsky and Eidelman, and he decided to become a full-time student, subsisting on loans from the Bantu Welfare Trust.